ietf-wg-alto/wg-materials/FutureALTO/alto-direction-of-work.md

 ## Proposed direction of work

 *	Recharter the WG with a focus on ALTO maintenance, fixes to the integration complexity, and integration with data sources.
-Candidate milestines are:
+Candidate milestones are:

-    -	M1: Dedicated YANG modules to integarte data from specific source types
+    -	M1: Dedicated YANG modules to integrate data from specific source types
     -	M2: Reuse existing network resources to identify ALTO resources (e.g., BGP communities)
     -	M3: Privacy/Isolation of ALTO information

+## Critique

+* TBC
+* TBC
+* TBC

 # Proposal # 2: Revitalize ALTO